 The most ecological way to organise meetings and events is to organise them virtually, but emissions can also be reduced in many ways in physical meetings and conferences.
 Furthermore, it should be noted that virtual activities also cause emissions, but even they can be reduced with different methods.

-The programmes encourage participants to take advantage of the opportunities of green means of travel, which according to the definition include trains, buses, ships and car-pooling.
+The programmes encourage participants to take advantage of the opportunities of green means of travel, which according to the definition include trains, buses and car-pooling.
 To make it easier to choose a slower means of travel, a top-up for green travel is available.
 In addition, it is possible to get travel compensation for several days.

 Finland’s geographical location makes green travel to other parts of Europe challenging.
 However, there are some options and it is worth exploring the size of the emissions of different modes of transport.
 Trains are by far the most ecological option, while there are considerable differences in the emissions of ships.
 Therefore, if participants want to reduce the carbon footprint of travelling, they should choose a ship with the lowest possible emissions and continue the journey by train.
 It should also be noted that one direct flight to the destination is significantly more ecological than several flights.